-Students will be making Film Canister rockets for this year's event.
+Students will be making Spaghetti Towers for this challenge.
 While simple, this activity incorporates math, science, engineering, and technology and can be easily scaled up or down depending on grade level.
 For more information about alignment visit the Standards page.

 These supplies are intended for a classroom of approximately 30 students.
 Additional consumables may need to be purchased for larger classes and/or multiple sections.